ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/AWS Global.md

 - Each AWS Region is associated with a geographical name and a Region code.
 	- e.g. - **us-east-1** is the first Region created in the eastern US area.
 The geographical name for this Region is N. Virginia.

+## Choosing the right region
+- AWS Regions are independent from one another
+-